 There are around 400 companies registered in Estonia with German equity participation.
 The German-Baltic Chamber of Commerce in Estonia, Latvia, Lithuania, which has an office in Tallinn, provides a direct point of contact for German business and industry.

 Cultural cooperation between Germany and Estonia has a long tradition.
 Trade and business relations date back to the Hanseatic League, and the influence of the Baltic German population has endured for 700 years.
 The strong position of the German language up to the mid-1990s and the influence of German thought on Estonia’s intellectual history have been important factors in preserving cultural ties between Estonians and Germans, even during the period of the Soviet occupation.

-After Estonia regained its independence in 1991, cultural relations further intensified.
+Since Estonia regained its independence in 1991, cultural relations have further intensified.
 The main players here are the German Embassy and numerous German intermediary organisations, such as the Goethe-Institut (GI), the German Academic Exchange Service (DAAD) and the Central Agency for Schools Abroad (ZfA), as well as other non-governmental organisations and their Estonian partners.
 Cultural cooperation focuses on promoting the German language, scientific and academic cooperation and the cultural programmes of the GI in Tallinn.

 The German Spring, a wide-ranging programme of events showcasing German organisations and their partners, has been held annually in Estonia since 2010.
 In recent years, German Länder have been guests at the event: the Free State of Bavaria in 2013, Schleswig-Holstein in 2014, Hesse in 2016, Baden-Württemberg in 2017, the Free and Hanseatic City of Hamburg in 2018 and Mecklenburg-Western Pomerania from 20 March to 10 April 2019.